Best BBQ restaurants in the world serving the top barbecue food revealed

-This article is sponsored by Bull’s-Eye.
-If you’re eating the best barbecue, you want the best barbecue sauce.
-Next time you’re tucking into a Texas brisket or preparing a pulled pork shoulder, make sure you treat it with respect.
+Next time you tuck into a Texas brisket or prepare a pulled pork shoulder, make sure you treat it with respect.
 Don’t settle for any old sauce.
-Choose the best.

-Something magical happens when meat meets fire.
-It might be the most basic cooking method we have, but the blackened char and smokey blanket imbued by burning wood is one of the most primally delicious experiences you can ever have at dinner.
-There’s a reason why, every summer, many of us insist on grilling poorly assembled patties and cheap steaks that are woefully undeserving of such reverential treatment.
-Barbecuing just makes everything better.
+The best BBQ is a magical thing.
+It might be the most basic cooking method we have, but the blackened char and smokey blanket imbued by burning wood deliver one of the most delicious experiences you can ever experience at dinner.

 Franklin Barbecue, Texas - United States